-\item In the periodic setting, the computation of proximal points, respectively the inversion of Kohn--Sham densities based on MY techniques has recently become feasible for practical systems, see Section~\ref{sec:inversion}.
-However, the currently considered algorithm still suffers from a number of restrictions: (i) it is only applicable to insulating systems, (ii) proper preconditioner have not yet been developed and (iii) the choice of regularization parameters $\eps$ requires careful manual tuning.
+\item In the periodic setting, the computation of proximal points, respectively the inversion of Kohn--Sham densities based on MY techniques has recently become feasible for practical systems, see Section~\ref{sec:MY-periodic}.
+However, the currently considered algorithm still suffers from a number of restrictions: (i) it is only applicable to insulating systems, (ii) proper preconditioners have not yet been developed, and (iii) the choice of regularization parameter $\eps$ requires careful manual tuning or an explicit convergence study.
 Overcoming these restrictions is crucial to broaden the scope of MY-based numerical experiments for mathematical research on DFT as well as for practical KS inversion computations.

 \item While recasting KS inversion via MY regularization yields an \textit{a priori} orbital-free density-functional formulation, see Section~\ref{sec:inversion}, practical implementations of MY-based KS inversion (MYiKS) still rely on an explicit orbital parametrization to solve the proximal-point optimization problem Eq.~\eqref{eq:Epractical}.
-The same is true for many standard KS inversion algorithms~\cite{Zhao1994,YangWu2002,Shi2021}.
+The same is true for many standard KS inversion algorithms~\cite{Zhao1994,Wu2003,Shi2021}.
 Consequently, it would be advantageous to develop a mathematical framework in which the regularization is expressed directly in terms of the orbitals to provide a closer match between MY-based theory and practical inversion schemes.
 We remark that such an orbital-based formulation is also more naturally suited to provide a fully consistent treatment of the nonlocal term present in most pseudopotential approximations~(see Section~\ref{sec:MY-periodic}).